dwbasta/EntraCustomExtensionCommunity/LifeCycle Workflow/Templates/Privilege account Leaver.md

 ### Step 5: Verify Logic App Creation

 1. Once created, navigate to **Azure Portal** → **Logic Apps**
-2. Find your Logic App: `lcw-admin-mover-extension`
+2. Find your Logic App: `lcw-admin-leaver-extension`
 3. Open the Logic App and click **Logic app designer**
 4. You should see a blank HTTP trigger already configured with:
    - Trigger: **When a HTTP request is received**